-Immigration Court Proceedings Overview: DHS initiates all cases before the immigration courts by charging an individual with potential grounds of removability and issuing a Notice to Appear (NTA) in Immigration Court under §240 of the Immigration and Nationality Act (INA) (8 U.S.C.
+Immigration Court Proceedings Overview: DHS initiates all cases before the immigration courts by charging an individual with potential grounds of removability and issuing an NTA in Immigration Court under §240 of the INA (8 U.S.C.
 1229a).

 Immigration judges (IJs) are responsible for conducting formal immigration court proceedings.
 In removal proceedings, IJs determine whether an individual from a foreign country (an alien) should be allowed to enter or remain in the United States or should be removed.
 IJs also have jurisdiction to consider various forms of relief or protection from removal.
 If the IJ finds the individual to be removable as charged, the individual can then request several different forms of relief or protection from removal such as asylum and withholding of removal (including protection under the Convention Against Torture), cancellation of removal, voluntary departure, or other forms of relief or protection from removal.
 IJ decisions are administratively final unless appealed or certified to the BIA.